nickdnickd/nickdnickd.github.io/_posts/2018-01-16-Let-There-Be-Sound.md

 it would have to be within a wide confidence interval.
 How would this system deal with electromagnetics on that small of a scale without knowing where electrons are?
-And there, without quantum computing, perfect models will be unable to know the exact speed if we a position measurement is made and [vice versa](https://en.wikipedia.org/wiki/Uncertainty_principle)!
+And there, without quantum computing, perfect models will be unable to know the exact speed if a position measurement is made and [vice versa](https://en.wikipedia.org/wiki/Uncertainty_principle)!
 Everyone sort of knows that the world is not fully defined but even in the comfort of simple equations and guarantees, there lurks a noisy hum of the real world.